SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 - `init.svg` (an interactive flamegraph simplifies such metric representation; to study more about "flamegraph", please elaborate on https://github.com/brendangregg/FlameGraph#3-flamegraphpl)

 In none of those file are appeared, then other different failures have taken place.
 I'd very appreciate for any documented issues.
 In my own experience the essential utility `pmccabe` crashed when I was tried to estimate complexity of a Linux kernel project.

+# Submodules

+It's possible to enhance the main functionality by employing additional dependent containers.
+Please refer to a README.md file in the `submodules` directory